Table Of Contents

 In this guide, we explore Idaho’s EV tax credits, rebates, and incentives, highlighting how these initiatives can help residents make the switch to driving electric.

-Idaho EV Tax Credits
+Idaho EV Charger Rebates and Tax Credits

 Charging your EV at home is both affordable and convenient.
 To achieve the best charging speed with your residential electrical infrastructure, it is essential to install a Level 2 EV charger with the help of a qualified EV charger installation professional.